 I know that things are different for every child, blah blah blah, but I have talked to so many other parents who say the same thing; why did they tell us two would be so bad?
 Parenting a three-year-old is like parenting an (adorable) emotionally unstable mini-tyrant.

 A two-year-old can easily be distracted when they want something unreasonable.
-A three-year-old will pretend to be distracted with a snack, only to immediately demand whatever it was you were trying to distract them from as soon as they have finished eating.
+A three-year-old will pretend to be preoccupied with a snack, only to immediately demand whatever it was you were trying to distract them from as soon as they have finished eating.

 I’m sharing today the things that worked for us.
 As I always say, things work differently for each family, so what worked for me may not work for you.
 It’s worth a try.
 Also, wine.
+Drinking wine will help.

-Tips on How To Handle Your Three-Year-Old
+Tips on How To Deal With Your Three-Year-Old

 This basically breaks every parenting rule I’ve ever read.

-5. Have Reasonable Expectations for Your Child
+2. Have Reasonable Expectations for Your Three Year Old

 A three-year-old is not going to listen 100% of the time.
 It’s just not going to happen.